 Aorta scans.
 CT scanners can focus on the thoracic or abdominal sections of the aorta to locate aneurysms and other possible aortic diseases.
 Aorta scans provide the ability to visualize and measure the thickness of the artery, which is very helpful in diagnosing aortic aneurysms, aortic clots, or aortic rupture.

 Virtual endoscopy.
 Virtual endoscopy is a new technique that uses spiral CT for doctors to see inside organs and other structures without surgery or special instruments.
-One type of virtual endoscopy, known as CT colonography or virtual colonoscopy, is under study as a screening technique for colon cancer.
+(Spiral CT simply scans the body in a spiral path, thus creating images more quickly.)
+One type of virtual endoscopy, known as CT colonography or virtual colonoscopy, is now a validated, minimally-invasive technique used to screen for colorectal cancer.

 MRI & CT Specialist